Confirmed Featured Speakers

 His desire is to go beyond superficial catchphrases to redefine and understand the true nature of urbanism.

-Dr. Joerg Baumeister is Professor and Director of the Australian Urban Design Research Centre (AUDRC), University of Western Australia.
+Dr. Joerg Baumeister is Professor and previous Director of the Australian Urban Design Research Centre (AUDRC), University of Western Australia.
+Since August, he has been working as Head of Griffith Architecture and Design.

 Mr Peter Edwards, Director, Archipelago & Past President Urban Design Alliance Queensland